soundpress/nycadministrativecode/docs/c30/index.rst

-**Article 312: Carbon Monoxide and Smoke Alarms**
+**Article 312: Carbon Monoxide, Smoke and Natural Gas Alarms**

 *§ 28-312.1 General.* ::

-Required carbon monoxide and smoke alarms shall comply with the provisions of this article.
+Required carbon monoxide, smoke and natural gas alarms shall comply with the provisions of this article.